-In this paper, we derive the astrophysical qf-values of three Ce III lines at the H-band (around $1.6 \,\mu\text{m}$) using high resolution stellar spectra.
-This aims to verify the identification of Ce in the spectra of AT2017gfo.
+In this paper, we derive the astrophysical gf-values of three Ce III lines in the H band (around 1.6 μ m) using highresolution stellar spectra.
+We aim to verify the identification of Ce in the spectra of AT2017gfo.
 Note that we cannot test the absorption by La III in the same way, because the La III lines at rest lie in the wavelength region of strong atmospheric absorption.
 In Section 2, we describe the targeted Ce III lines in more detail.
-We present the stellar spectra showing the Ce III line features in Section 3, and derive the gf-values of the Ce III lines by modeling these spectra in Section 4.
-In Section 5, we apply the derived qf-values of the Ce III lines to kilonova spectra by performing radiative transfer simulations.
+We present stellar spectra showing Ce III line features in Section 3, and derive the gf-values of the Ce III lines by modeling these spectra in Section 4.
+In Section 5, we apply the derived gf-values of the Ce III lines to kilonova spectra by performing radiative transfer simulations.
 Finally, we give a summary in Section 6.
-We also show the validity of our results by estimating the Ce abundances with Ce III lines in Ap stars in Appendix A. Throughout of the paper, line wavelengths are written as those in vacuum unless otherwise mentioned.
+We also show the validity of our results by estimating the Ce abundances with Ce III lines in Ap stars in Appendix.
+Throughout of the paper, line wavelengths are written as those in a vacuum unless otherwise mentioned.